directus/directus/docs/guides/extensions/operations-send-sms-twilio.md

 ],
 ```

-- `phone_number` is a standard string input to allow for international numbers that begin with a plus (+).
+- `phoneNumber` is a standard string input to allow for international numbers that begin with a plus (+).
 - `message` uses an input-multiline field (textarea) to allow for a long message to be sent.

 <img alt="A form shows all of the defined fields above" src="https://marketing.directus.app/assets/6e7f4099-8c2b-416f-8bc2-50ba0f55c47b.png" style="padding: 8px 12px;">